nayeemmz/cmsc426Spring2021/hw2.md

       </div>
         </center>
       You can pick any images you like.
- 3. A report describing the key aspects of the projects including the problems you encountered and how you solved them.
+ 3. A report describing the key aspects of the homework including the problems you encountered and how you solved them.

 <a name='sub'></a>